Kylie Jenner Shows Off Her Mom Style: A Black Lacy Bra As A Shirt And A $500 Gucci Carrier For Stormi

 The cool mom color-coordinated Stormi’s outfit with her own by dressing the adorable little girl in a tan onesie and a white headband adorned with a bow.
 It seems as though Stormi’s dad, rapper Travis Scott, didn’t attend the party with his family.

 The low-key look Kylie Jenner chose for Penelope and North’s birthday bash was a far cry from the outfit that she was rocking just one day earlier.
 Seinfeld character Elaine Benes definitely would not have approved of the Keeping Up With the Kardashians star’s daring decision not to wear a shirt.
-Kylie channeled Elaine’s old nemesis Sue Ellen Meschke by rocking a lacy bra with nothing over it but an open trench coat.
+Kylie channeled Elaine’s old nemesis, Sue Ellen Meschke, by rocking a lacy bra with nothing over it but an open trench coat.
 She shared two different snapshots of the look on Instagram.

 As reported by Harper’s Bazaar, the purpose of Kylie’s revealing photoshoot was to promote a new lip color for her makeup line, Kylie Cosmetics.
 The shade, Jordy, is described as being “raspberry red,” and it definitely stands out in Kylie Jenner’s Instagram photos; it’s the only bright color that she’s rocking.